camarn/analyst/index.md

 ---

 # About This Site
-  Welcome to my personal website, where I am pleased to share my projects and interests with potential employers and associates.
-As an HR analyst, I specialize in using data analytics and statistical methods to solve workforce-related problems and achieve organizational goals.
-I take pride in my ability to identify and analyze critical information and effectively communicate findings with stakeholders.
-I possess experience and training in various HR functions, such as Learning & Development, Talent Acquisition, and Performance Management.
-I used R Markdown and Jekyll to create this website.
-Feel free to get in touch.
+  Welcome to my website, where I share some of the statistical analyses used in talent management and other I/O related functions.
 <br/>

 # Interests
-- HR Analytics
 - Talent Management
+- People Analytics
+- Organizational Development
-- Adult Learning Theories
+- Psychometrics
-- Personality
+- Guitar

 <br/>